 Common Medications That May Cause Hearing Loss

 With all the medicines available to us – for everything from allergies to heartburn – it is important to be aware of some of the side effects for medicine you use regularly.
 Many people do not know that medications can be damaging to our hearing.
 Because our ears are quite sensitive to changes in our general health, take note of any hearing issues you experience after beginning a new medication.
-Be aware that not only prescription drugs can cause hearing loss, but also many common over-the-counter drugs could, too.
+Be aware that not only prescription drugs can cause hearing loss, but also many common medications you can buy over-the-counter drugs could, too.

 Below is a list of some of the more common medications known to cause hearing loss: